-Aspire Zone - Qatar’s green aspiration
+Aspire Zone - Qatar’s green aspiration when transplanting foreign trees

 The weather in Qatar can exceed 40 degrees Celsius in the sweltering summer.
 The native flora is sparse but well adjusted to surviving such extreme temperatures, but when Doha’s 2.5 square kilometre sporting complex, Aspire Zone, transplanted scores of foreign trees, special steps were taken to ensure their survival.

 Aspire Logistics recognised that the key to establishing these transplanted trees was good root growth.
 The department set itself the goal of getting the trees’ root balls back to their pre-transplant size and strength, and planned to use enriched biochar (biochar blended with beneficial fungi and bacteria) to do it.